-Usually, you read quotes like this and go about your life.
-But this quote struck a cord.
+Usually, you read quotes like this and go on about your life.
+But this quote struck a chord.
 It resonated so deeply in me that the room turned into a blur.

 I was insane.
-Not clinically insane, but I realised that what I was doing was not getting the results I desired.
-Rather than recognising my health and fitness problems, I was simply doubling down on my current beliefs.
-If fat was bad I ate even less fat.
-If performance and weight loss required more exercise I trained longer and harder.
+Not clinically insane, but I realized that what I was doing was not getting the results I desired.
+Rather than recognizing my health and fitness problems, I was simply doubling down on my current beliefs.
+If fat was bad, I ate even less fat.
+If performance and weight loss required more exercise, I trained longer and harder.

 It was now crystal clear to me how to turn my health around.
 I had to change the way I viewed health and fitness.

 I started researching hormonal health.
-I learnt about the importance of hormonal balances.
-My testosterone to estrogen balance was really bad, so I learnt ways to correct them naturally.
+I learned about the importance of hormonal balance.
+My testosterone to estrogen balance was really bad, so I discovered ways to correct them naturally.

-I learnt what affects hormones and the impact diet and lifestyle have on these markers.
+I learned what affects hormones and the impact that diet and lifestyle have on these markers.